offthewall123/OAP/oap-cache/oap/docs/OAP-User-Guide.md

 --conf spark.oap.cache.strategy=external
 --conf spark.sql.oap.cache.external.client.pool.size=30
 ```
+[Apache Arrow](https://github.com/apache/arrow) source code is modified to support DCPMM.Here's the modified [repo](https://github.com/Intel-bigdata/arrow).

+#### Verify DCPMM cache functionality

+After the configuration, and you need to restart Spark Thrift Server to make the configuration changes taking effect.
+You can take the same steps described in [Use DRAM Cache](#Use-DRAM-Cache) to test and verify the cache is in working.

+Besides, you can verify numa binding status by confirming keywords like "numactl --cpubind=1 --membind=1" contained in executor launch command.

+You can also check DCPM cache size by checking the usage of disk space using command 'df -h'.
+For Guava/Non-evictable strategies, the command will show disk space usage increases along with workload execution.
+But for vmemcache strategy, you will see disk usage becomes to cache initial size once DCPM cache initialized even workload haven't actually used so much space and this value doesn't change during workload execution.

 ## Run TPC-DS Benchmark for OAP Cache

 The section provides instructions and tools for running TPC-DS queries to evaluate the cache performance at various configurations.
 TPC-DS suite has many queries and we select 9 I/O intensive queries for making the performance evaluation simple.